Microchip-MPLAB-Harmony/audio_apps/apps/microphone_loopback/readme.md

 ![](graphics/mic_loopback_plla.png)

 In the Master Clock Controller, select the source (CSS) as PLLACK (492 MHz), all all three dividers as divide by 2 to generate a Processor Clock of 246 MHz and a Master Clock of 123 MHz.
-In the Programmable Clock Controller section, select the PCK2 tab, select the source (CSS) as PLLACK (492 MHz), the divider of 40 for a PCK2 output of 12,300,000 Hz
+In the Programmable Clock Controller section, select the PCK2 tab, select the source (CSS) as PLLACK (492 MHz), the divider of 40 for a PCK2 output of 12,300,000 Hz.

 ![](graphics/mic_loopback_pck2.png)

 Then check the SSC checkbox in the **Peripheral Clock Controller** section..

-For projects using the I2SC interface and the WM8904 as a Slave (the SAM E70 generates the I<sup>2</sup>S clocks):
+**For projects using the I2SC interface and the WM8904 as a Slave (the SAM E70 generates the I<sup>2</sup>S clocks):**

 When building a new application, start by creating a 32-bit MPLAB Harmony 3 project in MPLAB X IDE by selecting _File > New Project_.
 Chose the Configuration name based on the BSP.
 Select the appropriate processor (ATSAME70Q21B).
 (The WM8904 on the SAM V71 Xplained Ultra cannot be used with I2SC.)
 Click Finish.

 In the the MHC, under Available Components select the BSP SAM E70 Xplained Ultra.
-Under _Audio>Templates_, double-click on
+Under _Audio>Templates_, double-click on WM8904 Codec.

-WM8904 Codec.
 Answer Yes to all questions.
 Click on the WM8904 Codec component (_not_ the WM8904 Driver).
 In the Configuration Options, under WM8904 Interface, select I2SC instead of SSC.
 Answer Yes to all questions except for the one regarding FreeRTOS; answer Yes or No to that one depending on whether you will be using FreeRTOS or not.

 You should end up with a project graph that looks like this, after rearranging the boxes, assuming a non-FreeRTOS project: